How to visualize a Gaussian Splat (3DGS) assets in Nira How to visualize a Gaussian Splat (3DGS) assets in Nira

 Settings:

-Adjust the Splat Size setting to visualize the points that make up each splat.
+Adjust the Splat Size setting to visualize the points that make up each 3DGS.

-Modify the Max Spherical Harmonic Degree setting to reveal the reflective details of each splat.
+Modify the Max Spherical Harmonic Degree setting to reveal the reflective details of each 3DGS.

 3DGS is supported on all current plans (Individual, Professional, and Enterprise), however, 3DGS is not supported on legacy plans such as Core or Business (Learn more).